Small Closet? Simple Ways to Make It Easier

 3. Rotate out of season clothes

 One of the easiest ways to create more space is to stop storing everything in your closet all year.
 If it’s not the current season, it doesn’t need to be taking up everyday space.
+This also simplifies getting dressed every day because you’ll only have options in front of you that work right now.

 Try removing: